-My Fitness Pal (MFP) is likely the most widely used food tracking app out there.
-Its popularity, combined with the fact that Under Armour owns it and backs it with deep pockets, means it has loads of functionality.
+MyFitnessPal (MFP) is likely the most widely used macro tracker app out there.
+Its popularity, combined with the fact that Under Armour owns it, means it has loads of functionality.

 I’m sure there’s something out there that MFP doesn’t have stats on, but so far, everything I’ve searched for is in there and populates with one click.
-My Lemon Cookie Collagen Protein Bar was in there, but not the other apps I tested.
+My Bulletproof Collagen Protein Bar was in there, but not in the other apps I tested.

-Note that not all food stats are verified by the app.
+Note that not all food item stats are verified by the app.
 The majority will be user-submitted nutrition information that might be worth double-checking.
 During my experience, I didn’t make any changes.

 MFP is available on desktop and any mobile device you have, and you can seamlessly sync between devices and maintain your data if you’re using more than one.
 It also boasts pages and pages of integrations that you can sync up to your wearable or health and activity app of choice.
 If there’s an app or device it doesn’t work with, I wasn’t able to find it.

-Things to note:
+Things to note

 - If you do better with an element of accountability, MFP easily finds your Facebook friends who are also using the app and you can support each other.